eranif/rust-gdb/README.md

 # Description

-*rust-gdb* is a WIP library for controlling GDB from Rust programs.
+*rust-gdb* is a WIP library for controlling GDB from Rust programs using the [tokio runtime](https://tokio.rs).
 At the moment, it can launch a GDB process, pass commands, and parse gdb's responses.
 *rust-gdb* uses GDB's
 [Machine Interface](https://sourceware.org/gdb/onlinedocs/gdb/GDB_002fMI.html).